JulioMontesinos/JulioMontesinos/README.md

 - 🧠 **AI Research:** Executed descriptive and predictive models with Python, applying advanced data science techniques.

+- 💻 **Algorithm Implementation:** Proficient in applying algorithms using C and C++.

+- 🌐 **3D Geometric Modeling Software:** Experience in developing functionalities for a 3D polygonal geometric modeling software.

 ## Current Focus

-On my current journey, I'm focused on strengthening my skills as a full stack developer.
-My determination, combined with a solid foundation in web development, positions me as an ideal candidate for projects requiring versatility and comprehensive expertise.
+On my current journey, I'm focused on strengthening my skills as a software developer.

-Explore my repositories to discover more about my projects and contributions!
-I'm excited about the possibility of contributing my skills to full stack development.
+Explore my repositories to discover more about my projects!

 Thanks for visiting my profile! 👨‍💻